mindojune/mindojune.github.io/about.md

 title: "About"
 ---

-Hello, I am Do June Min, currently an MS student at the University of Michigan studying Computer Science.
+Hello, I am Do June Min, currently a second year MS student at the University of Michigan studying Computer Science.

-Some other iterations of my first name are: Dojune, Do-june, DJ, and the Doj.
+Some other versions of my first name are: Dojune, Do-june, DJ, and the Doj.

 My interests include:
 - Artificial Intelligence / Machine Learning